vatesfr/xen-orchestra/docs/docs/configuration.md

 :::tip

-Although Let's Encrypt is the most popular, free public certificate authority (CA), XOA supports other CAs as well.
+Although Let's Encrypt is the most popular free public certificate authority (CA), XOA supports other CAs as well.

 :::